tramlinehq/store-quirks/README.md

 ## How does the release of a version update work during a phased release?

-For example, will version 2.0.1 be released only to the same 2% of the users that already received version 2.0.0?
-Or it will be delivered to a completely new 2% of my users?
+_For example, will version 2.1.0 be released to the same 10% of the users that already received version 2.0.0?
+Or will it be delivered to a completely new set of 10% of my users?_

 It will be delivered to a completely new random sample of 2% users, no correlation.